elephantscale/internet2-cloud-course-v2/labs/09-kubernetes/kubernetes-3-cloud.md

 ---

-## AZURE-2: Deploy and Scale an app on Azure K8
+## AZURE-2: Deploy and Scale an app on Azure Kubernetes Service (AKS)

 * Prepare an application for Azure Kubernetes Service (AKS)
 * Prerequisites:
-    * You will need an azure account
+    * You will need an Azure account
     * You will need az cli installed and configured
 * Runtime: 1 hr
 * Instructions: [Prepare an application for Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app)